-I think burnout prevention is an urgent issue in all caring professions, especially teaching.
-I think “burnout” is the wrong word to describe the issue, actually, because it suggests that there’s something more wrong with the teacher than the system she is working in.
+I think burnout prevention is an urgent issue in all caring professions, especially education.
+I think “burnout” is the wrong word to describe the issue, actually, because it suggests that there’s something more wrong with the educator than the system she is working in.
 “Demoralization” is more accurate.
 I think that medical education is doing better work on the issue than we are, and I try to bring insights from their world into ours.